 SRTY Short Volume

-ProShares - UltraPro Short Russell2000 (SRTY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $83.1M, listed on AMEX, carrying a beta of -3.72 to the broader market.
-ProShares UltraPro Short Russell2000 seeks daily investment results, before fees and expenses, that correspond to three times the inverse (-3x) of the daily performance of the Russell 2000 Index. public since 2010-02-11.
+ProShares - UltraPro Short Russell2000 (SRTY) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $72.6M, listed on AMEX, carrying a beta of -3.68 to the broader market.
+The ProShares UltraPro Short Russell2000 is engineered to deliver daily investment returns, prior to any deductions for fees and expenses, that precisely replicate three times the inverse (-3x) daily performance of the Russell 2000 Index. public since 2010-02-11.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.